-Caustic soda (sodium hydroxide) is an important inorganic chemical produced by the electrolysis of salt (or less commonly from natural deposits of soda ash on reacting with lime).
+Caustic soda is an important inorganic chemical produced by the electrolysis of salt (or less commonly from natural deposits of soda ash on reacting with lime).
 World production of caustic soda is about 45 million tonnes used to produce a broad range of inorganic chemicals and used in general manufacturing, mineral processing and water treatment.

 Typical production profile